My sports roots

 The first steps as a sports journalist

 Radio & TV station NH contacted me to host a sports talk show in 2014.
-Hosting NH Sports live from the stadium of soccer club AZ was a dream come true.
-After every home soccer match, I receive several guests from the Dutch sports world and a player or the trainer of AZ on the show.
+Hosting NH Sports live from the stadium of football club AZ was a dream come true.
+After every home football match, I receive several guests from the Dutch sports world and a player or the trainer of AZ on the show.

 In 2015, Eurosport asked me if I was interested in hosting the MotoGP.
 Naturally, as an adrenaline junkie, I seized this opportunity with both hands.
 And so I had the honor to become Eurosport’s first Dutch presenter.
 For three years, I flew from circuit to circuit to host the MotoGP, live from the pitlane, and talk to the biggest names in motorsports.